AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 ![Summary](Resources/summary.png)
 *[Summary as Numbers Sheet](Resources/summary.numbers.zip)*

-Looks like our attempt to achieve all [goals](#goals-for-new-approaches) completed successfully.
+Looks like our attempt to achieve all [acceptance criteria](#acceptance-criteria-for-new-approaches) completed successfully.
 I hope you'll find [AsyncNinja](http://async.ninja/) useful too.

 If you want to take a deeper look at sample code or experiment yourself